 - Be diligent about cleaning up chemical spills if they happen, as they can destroy other materials and cause a safety hazard to animals and people if they’re accidentally touched or consumed.

 - Contact your local waste department to find out how to dispose of pool chemicals you no longer need.
 They should never get poured down a drain or end up in your trash bin.

 After reading this guide, you should have more awareness of how to maintain your pool year after year.
-With a pool testing kit in hand and a stock of all the chemicals and balancers you’ll need to have a safe, clean pool, you can handle the task like a pro.
+With a pool testing kit in hand and a stock of all the chemicals and balancers you’ll need to have a safe, clean pool, you can handle the task like a real pool professional.